Critical Thinking · Dialogue · Civics

 What makes it different

-Built on two skills
+Built on two core skills

 most programs miss entirely.